sauce-archives/help/docs/on-premise/box-setup.md

 <h4 id="docker">Docker Installation</h4>

 To simplify the installation of TestObject On-Premise, we'll be making use of a tool called Docker, as well as Docker compose.
-Before continuing with your On-Premise installation, install both <a href="https://docs.docker.com/engine/installation/" target="_blank">Docker</a> and <a href="https://docs.docker.com/compose/install/" target="_blank">Docker Compose</a>.
+Before continuing with your On-Premise installation, install both <a href="https://docs.docker.com/engine/installation/" target="_blank">Docker</a> and <a href="https://docs.docker.com/compose/install/" target="_blank">Docker Compose</a> on your On-Premise host.

 All of the components of your On-Premise setup will run as Docker containers.
 These containers will be created from Docker images which are hosted on our TestObject registry.
 The configuration needed to create the containers will be read from a configuration file by Docker Compose.
-Download the configuration file: <a href="/attachments/on-premise/on-premise-configuration.zip" target="_blank">On-Premise Configuration</a>

-To download the Docker images access our TestObject docker registry hosted at <a href="https://quay.io/" target="_blank">quay.io</a>.</br></br>
 Use the <a href="#credentials">TestObject credentials</a> you received to <strong>log in to the registry</strong>: